WeiHuang05/Weihuang05.github.io/index.md

 Dr. Huang obtained his Ph.D. degree at Faculty of Engineering and Information Technology, University of Technology Sydney working with [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
 I obtained my Master degree at the department of modern Physics, University of Science and Technology of China, working with [Prof. Youjin Deng](http://staff.ustc.edu.cn/~yjdeng/).

+I also keep a comprehensive and popular blog on the latest Deep Learning Theory works on [Zhihu](https://www.zhihu.com/people/huang-wei-17-47-45).

 Please feel free to contact me if you want to cooperate or discuss with me on deep learning theory and its application.

 ### Research Interest